Ronan Finn: Shamrock Rovers return

+Return to UCD

+On 2 November 2023, Finn announced that he would be returning to his first senior club UCD, despite an offer of a contract extension from Shamrock Rovers, in order to combine football with a two-year Masters' course in Sports Management at the University.

 International career

 Finn was called up to the Republic of Ireland U21 squad for the first time in early 2007, for the annual Madeira Cup tournament.
 He won his first cap when he came on as a half-time substitute against Madeira.
 In May 2010, Finn made his Republic of Ireland U23 debut against England C in the 2009–11 International Challenge Trophy game at the Waterford Regional Sports Centre.

 Personal life

 Finn has a degree in Sports Management from University College Dublin.